Inventory

 Work-in-progress (WIP)

-This includes items that are in the process of being manufactured but are not yet complete, such as partially assembled furniture or dough being prepared for baking.
+This category includes goods currently undergoing production but not yet finished, such as partially assembled furniture in a workshop or dough being prepared for baking in a bakery.

 Finished goods